ZhaoyueCheng/ZhaoyueCheng.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently a Machine Learning Scientist at [Layer6 AI](https://layer6.ai), I completed my Master and Bachelor's degree in Computer Science at the [Univeristy of Toronto](https://web.cs.toronto.edu/).
+I'm currently a Senior Machine Learning Scientist at [Layer6 AI](https://layer6.ai), I completed my Master and Bachelor's degree in Computer Science at the [Univeristy of Toronto](https://web.cs.toronto.edu/).

 I mostly work on end to end applied use cases as well as research in fields of Recommendation Systems, Natural Language Processing and Information Retrieval.